 Teriyaki sauce is a traditional Japanese sauce or marinade.
 It's used as a marinade when it's thinner; here, we are going to reduce and thicken it to use it as a sauce.

-What goes in teriyaki sauce
+Traditional teriyaki sauce

 Traditional teriyaki sauce is made up of four main ingredients: